Welcome to the Clark County Park District

 As our mission, the Clark County Park District seeks to preserve the natural beauty of our parks, as well as our history through active stewardship efforts from our local Springfield community and beyond.

-Check Out Our Summer Programs!
+Check Out Our Fall Programs!
 Click on our Program Guide on the left for up-to-date information on current programs and events in our Clark County Parks.